 What do you need to do?

-Always access the guidance from the GSCB website.
+Always access the guidance from the GSCP website.
 It will be regularly updated to keep it consistent with changes to practice, process and legislation.
 You can access it here.

 For full details on Safeguarding in Gloucestershire visit the external link to the right of this page.